Pioneer Woman Green Chile Egg Casserole

 Pioneer Woman Green Chile Egg Casserole Ingredients

-• 7 oz canned mild chopped green chiles
+• 7 ounces (200g) canned mild chopped green chiles, well drained

 Pioneer Woman Green Chile Egg Casserole